Leonetienne/Hazelnupp/readme.md

 ### Type safety
 With type safety you can always be certain that you are working with the correct type!
-By creating a type-constraint you force Hazelnupp to use a certain type.
+By creating a type-constraint, you force Hazelnupp to use a certain type.
 If a supplied type does not match, but is convertible, it will be converted.
-If it is not convertible, an exception will be thrown.
+If it is not convertible, the process will terminate with a descriptive error message.

 These conversions are:
 * int -> [float, string, list, void]